Tag Archives: Foundries

 Cast iron parts at a foundry

-The presence of iron in everyday life began in about 1200 BCE, encompassing a wide range of uses from farming implements to weapons of war.
+The presence of iron in everyday life began around 1200 BCE, encompassing a wide range of uses from farming implements to weapons of war.
 Blacksmiths became a critical profession, working with iron to change its properties and shape the material into tools.
 Every village and town would have a blacksmith’s shop, where sickles, plowshares, nails, swords, candlestick holders, and more were produced.